Canon 1Ds Mark II vs 7D Mark II

 One difference between the cameras concerns the presence of an on-board flash.
 The 7D Mark II has one, while the 1Ds Mark II does not.
 While the built-in flash of the 7D Mark II is not very powerful, it can at times be useful as a fill-in light.

 The 1Ds Mark II writes its imaging data to Compact Flash cards, while the 7D Mark II uses Compact Flash or SDXC cards.
-Both cameras feature dual card slots, which can be very useful in case a memory card fails.
+The 7D Mark II features dual card slots, which can be very useful in case a memory card fails.
 The 7D Mark II supports UHS-I cards (Ultra High Speed data transfer of up to 104 MB/s), while the 1Ds Mark II cannot take advantage of Ultra High Speed SD cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1Ds Mark II and Canon EOS 7D Mark II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.